-And the best way to use them is by bringing everything together into a comprehensive and balanced marketing plan.
+The best way to make use of various solutions is by bringing everything together into a comprehensive and balanced marketing plan.
 That’s what tech giant Apple, global beer maker Heineken and a growing number of leading brands are doing — and it’s working.

 The same approach can work for smaller businesses.
 Holistic marketing is helping businesses get the most out of their marketing plans and drive sales by filling the sales funnel with the right target customers.